tytydraco/yessleep/out/Im_the_Host_of_a_Creepy_Talk_Show_Lets_Make_a_Deal_with_the_Devil.md

 (Cut to camera three)

 Closeup of Damion wearing his elaborate, skin-tight red devil suit.
+His leather tail swings confidently, to the delight of our viewers.
+Apparently, Hell beings get one hour of leisure time a week, and they love this show.
+How they get this small-scale show in the first place is beyond me.
+Maybe Hell has good WiFi.

-His leather tail swings confidently, as his glowing eyes burn into television screens and devices all across the world, keeping millions of viewers glued to the edges of their seats.
-On his head is a black fedora.
-He tilts it slightly so, then he extends an arm, hushing the audience.
+Damion tilts his black fedora, then he extends an arm, hushing the audience.

 “Good evening!”